Dieter Braun

 Braun is also known for an incident that occurred immediately after he won the East German Grand Prix in the 1971 season.
 As the West German national anthem was being played during the winner's ceremony, the East German crowd began singing the words to the anthem.
 The East German government reacted by making the following year's East German Grand Prix an invitation only race, and in 1973, the race was stricken from the Grand Prix calendar.

 Braun also raced in cars, entering five races with Team Warsteiner Eurorace in the 1975 European Formula Two Championship (effectively starting the race on four of that occasions).

-Braun's career ended after a serious accident at the 1977 350cc Austrian Grand Prix at the Salzburgring.
+Braun ended his racing career after suffering serious injuries in an accident that also claimed the life of Hans Stadelmann at the Salzburgring during the 1977 350cc Austrian Grand Prix.

 Grand Prix motorcycle racing results

 Points system from 1950 to 1968: